 Board of Trustees

-Mr. Rodney Kreps is Chief Financial Officer of AEgis Technologies.
+(Co-Chair) Mr. Rodney Kreps is retired as Chief Financial Officer from AEgis Technologies.
 In addition to managing banking and financial matters for the company, he represents the Company’s interests in relationships with customers, vendors, and government agencies.
 His experience includes serving as a CPA, Divisional Controller, CFO, and President of different companies.
 He has volunteered with the Huntsville Chamber of Commerce in various capacities, and served as Finance Committee Chairman and Parish Council President at his church.
 He brings to the Board his financial expertise as well as negotiating and relationship skills.

 Ms. Marie Myers Schneider '01, Marie grew up in Huntsville, graduating from Holy Spirit Regional Catholic School in 1997 and Catholic High School/Saint John Paul II Catholic High School in 2001.
 She was Valedictorian of her class and the Bishop’s trophy winner.
 Marie holds a Bachelor’s degree in Occupational Science with a Minor in Special Education and a Master’s Degree in Occupational Therapy from Saint Louis University.